-To promote the German language, Germany’s Central Agency for Schools Abroad (ZfA) and the Goethe-Institut are providing special assistance to a total of ten schools in various Kyrgyz cities, including through teachers seconded from Germany, as part of the Schools: Partners for the Future initiative (PASCH).
+To promote the German language, as part of the Schools – Partners for the Future initiative, Germany’s Central Agency for Schools Abroad and the Goethe-Institut are providing special assistance to a total of ten schools in various Kyrgyz cities, including by seconding teachers from Germany.

-At eight of these schools, students can obtain the German Language Certificate I or II (DSD I or II).
-However, measures to promote German in Kyrgyzstan are meeting with growing difficulties.
-Due to the promotion and increasingly widespread use of the Kyrgyz language in teaching and the growing popularity of English at the country’s schools, the number of German learners is declining.
+At some of these schools, students can obtain the German Language Certificate Level I or II.
+In spite of the increasing promotion of the Kyrgyz language in teaching and the growing popularity of English, there are still more than 40,000 German learners in Kyrgyzstan.

-Since 1998, there has been a German Reading Room at the National Library in Bishkek, co-managed by the Goethe-Institut in Almaty, Kazakhstan.
-Since 2000, there has also been a language learning centre coordinated by the Goethe-Institut in Almaty offering professional German language courses and further training for teachers throughout the country.
+Since 1998, there has been a German reading room at the National Library in Bishkek, co‑supervised by the Goethe-Institut in Almaty.
+Since 2000 there has also been a language-learning centre coordinated by the Goethe-Institut in Almaty offering professional German language courses and further training for teachers throughout the country.
 There are also German Information Centres in Osh and Jalalabad.

 In April 1999, a DAAD alumni association was set up by former DAAD scholarship holders, and in early 2005 an alumni association was established by former Alexander von Humboldt Foundation fellows.